sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

     # php app/console fos:user:promote root
     User "root" has been promoted as a super administrator.

-If you have Admin classes, you can install the related CRUD ACL rules :
+If you have Admin classes, you can install or update the related CRUD ACL rules :

 .. code-block:: sh